MartinKanters/martinkanters.github.io/content/posts/2021-07-29-advanced-maven-reactor-use-cases.md

 ## 2. Excluding the project we are resuming from

-When a multi-module project fails building somewhere halfway, Maven 3 shows a hint how to continue the build:
+When a multi module project fails building somewhere halfway, Maven 3 shows a hint how to continue the build:

 ```
 [ERROR] After correcting the problems, you can resume the build with the command